 - The condition occurs mainly in persons ages 20 to 40 years and is most common in Northern Europeans and African Americans

-- Symptoms are variable and the etiology is unknown.
-Fever, weight loss, arthralgias, and erythema nodosum (more commonly seen in Europeans) are the usual initial presenting symptoms.
+- Symptoms are variable - fever, weight loss, arthralgias, and erythema nodosum (more commonly seen in Europeans) are the usual initial presenting symptoms.
 Cough and dyspnea may be minimal or absent.

 "If you see hilar lymphadenopathy it is right to think Sarcoidosis, but not always.
 Here is a rough guide to approaching hilar adenopathy:

 - Young female = Sarcoidosis

 - Young kid with a fever, from Ohio, zookeeper = histoplasmosis

 - Old guy in his 60's works on ceramics = Berylliosis"

 Other manifestations include hepatic granulomas, granulomatous uveitis, polyarthritis, cardiac symptoms (including angina, CHF, and conduction abnormalities), cranial nerve palsies, and diabetes insipidus

 Serum blood tests will show hypercalcemia and ACE levels 4 x normal